 2014 Law and Banking/Finance Conference: Regulating Risk Taking in a Post Credit Crisis Environment

 Sponsors: NYU Law's Center for Financial Institutions, ETH, and NYU Law's Program on Corporate Compliance and Enforcement.

 April 17-18, 2015

 Conference on Corporate Crime and Financial Misdealing

 An interdisciplinary conference involving scholars from law, business, sociology, economics, and psychology who will present original papers on corporate crime and securities fraud.
-The papers will be published as chapter in the Research Handbook on Corporate Crime and Financial Misdealing (Jennifer Arlen ed., Edward Elgar Press).
+The papers will be published in the Research Handbook on Corporate Crime and Financial Misdealing (Jennifer Arlen ed., Edward Elgar Press).
+Conference participants include: Jennifer Arlen, Cindy Alexander, Miriam Baer, Samuel Buell, Stephen Choi, Mark Cohen, Kevin Davis, David Engstrom, Brandon Garrett, Vic Khanna, Michael Klausner, Geoffrey Miller, Adam Pritchard, Sally Simpson, Matthew Stephenson, and Tom Tyler.
 Conference Organizer: Jennifer Arlen.